Chöd practice is a practice developed by a Tibetan woman teacher named Machig Labdrön in the 11th century.

 The type of person who would practice the traditional chöd practice would be somebody already fairly mature in their practice.

-It is a practice of enhancement so in a way, chöd practice is a way to yourself, to test your development and your understanding, because traditionally you put yourself in “difficult places.”
+It is a practice of enhancement so in a way, chöd practice is a way to test yourself, to test your development and your understanding, because traditionally you put yourself in “difficult places.”

 For that reason the practitioner needs to be somewhat mature.